RyotaUshio/obsidian-osmd-musicxml/README.md

 - Editing feature: it will be always better to use a dedicated application.

+## Installation

+This plugin is in beta.
+You can install it using [BRAT](https://github.com/TfTHacker/obsidian42-brat).

 ## Support development

 If you find my plugins useful, please support my work to ensure they continue to work!